Millionaiyer/Js-Basics-week-1-/src/datatypes/objects/doc.md

 ```

-## Why and WHy to use objects :
+## How When and Why to use objects :

-1. It can be used to group similar data of an object and could be used to check individual data out of it
+- It can be used to group similar data of an object and could be used to check individual data out of it

 ```
 // Object representing a person